FabioRomagnoli/DDFVM/README.md

 - newton
 - piecewise voltage increase
 - formatted output
-- adaptive time step
 - unified compcurrent (RHS of plasma)
-- saving and loading files
+- saving and loading files also from checkpoint
 - dynamic plotting
-- unification of solvePlasma and solveDiode? worth it?
-- alpha exponential (possibly with linear combination of grad(phi)
+- alpha exponential
-- proper check gradient
+- term by term check gradient
-- improved adaptive time stepping
+- adaptive time stepping with error scaling
-- Exit flag output for better control of solve
+- formatted exit flag output for better control of solve
-- logger
-- dynamic stopping
+- runtime stopping

-missing
+- config files

+TODO
 - operator splitting for for plasma?
 - fix jacobian for plasmas
+- linear combination of grad(phi) in alpha
+- third function in the system for negative ions
+- townsend reactions

 ## Features
 This code implements a solver for a Drift diffusion system coupled with the poisson equation.
 Known as Van Roesenboek system It works for simulating the charges and holes in a diode, or for ions and electrons in plasmas.
-For differentiating between the two systems there are two mains.
+For differentiating between the two systems there is one main which is run with different configs depending on the case that one wants solved
-To run the code input the parameters that you want to modify in the respective main, the ones not specified will be taken from default values specified in the corresponding init file.
+To run the code input the parameters that you want to input a config file (a function that retuns userParams, userFlags,  and fsolve  options), the ones not specified will be taken from default values specified in the corresponding init file in config defaults folder and are also outputted at every run.
+A few example configs are found in the folder. can be run in command line with:
+      [userParam, Dati, ADati, Flag, Results] = main(%NAMEOFCONFIGFILE%);
+i.e.  [userParam, Dati, ADati, Flag, Results] = main('diodeCase1');

 The solver can run with fsolve or with newton (if the jacobian is implemented).
 The code if specified will use an adaptive time stepping scheme, the parameters of which can be tuned.
-The output will be in the form:
+The output (if verbose) will be in the form:

 1) dt: Solved, EF=2	 2) dt/2: Solved, EF=2	 3) dt/2: Solved, EF=2
 ||X||=  7.6053e-05 	 ||V||=  5.3665e-11 	 ||N||=  4.5074e-05 	 ||P||=  3.0979e-05